Tariq-Mehmood-Malik/Docker/dokcer-final.md

 #### 11) We have 17 containers and we are unable to manage it properly, as a DevOps Engineer what is your suggestion

-- As a DevOps engineer I would suggest using a management/ orchestration tool like `Docker Swarm` to easily control, deploy, and scale applications across a multi-node infrastructure to ensures high availability and easy scalability.
-And also use a GUI tool like `Portainer` to view, diagnose, and manage cluster & conatiners easily.
+I would suggest using an orchestration tool like `Docker Swarm` to easily control, deploy, and scale multiple containers / applications by utilizing a multi-node infrastructure along with custom backup strategy to ensures high availability and scalability.
+Also using a GUI tool like `Portainer` to efficiently view, diagnose and manage nodes / cluster and containers.

 #### 12) Use Image (https://hub.docker.com/repository/docker/engineerbaz/app-devops-project1/) and test a container, but add another package of your choice and rebuilt the image to push on the registry